-If you’ve noticed that your dog has been having trouble sleeping, you may have thought they could benefit from some Ambien.
-While your intentions are good, you shouldn’t give them such a powerful prescription drug is highly questionable for canines.
+If your dog has been having trouble sleeping, could some Ambien be a fix?
+While your intentions may be good, such a powerful prescription drug is highly questionable for canines.
 Please hold off on that idea and keep reading.

-Can I Give My Dog Ambien?
-Answer: No
+Can I Give My Dog an Ambien?
+Answer: No, don’t do it

-Dogs are very natural animals, and because of this they don’t really follow a set schedule for sleep unless it just happens that way.
-If your dog is feeling tired and sleepy they’ll go find a place to lie down and take a nap.
+Dogs operate on instincts.
+They don’t really plan and they don’t follow a set schedule for sleep unless it just happens that way.
+If your dog is feeling tired and sleepy, they’ll go find a place to lie down and take a nap.
 If it’s night time and the house is quiet and everyone else is sleeping, they usually take the cue to get some rest as well.
 This is optimal and the use of Ambien certainly is not!

 Get a Diagnosis First

-If you’ve noticed your dog has been sluggish lately, it certainly could be due to them not getting enough sleep.
-However, it could be another condition that is producing these results.
-That’s why you don’t want to give them drugs that might treat a condition they don’t even have.
-If you suspect that your dog isn’t sleeping well, and it is effecting their waking hours, you should run it past your vet to see what the problem could be.
-They can give you a proper diagnosis to form the basis for effective treatment.
+If your dog has been sluggish, it’s possible they aren’t getting enough sleep.
+However, it could be another underlying condition that’s causing such a scenario.
+You definitely don’t want to administer Ambien, or even OTC sleep meds, for an undiagnosed condition.
+If you suspect that your dog isn’t sleeping well, and it’s affecting their waking hours, run it past your vet because a proper diagnosis will form the basis for effective treatment.

-Maybe you were thinking of giving your dog an Ambien during a thunderstorm, or before a long car trip to help soothe them.
-This might seem like a good thing, but it’s really just a form of doping your dog.
-You don’t want to get into the habit of mediating them any time a certain situation comes up.
-There are ways to keep them calm during a thunderstorm, or to make a trip less stressful on them.
+Perhaps you were thinking of giving your dog an Ambien during a thunderstorm, or before a long car trip to help soothe them.
+This may seem like a good idea, but it’s really just a form of doping your dog.
+Besides being dangerous, it’s a terrible habit to get into.
+There are much safer and more effective ways to keep them calm during a thunderstorm, or to make a trip less stressful.